Germany–United Kingdom relations: Start of World War I

 The Liberal Party controlled the British government in 1914 and was averse to war with anyone and wanted to remain neutral as the First World War suddenly erupted in July 1914.
 Since relations with Germany regarding colonies and the naval race had improved in 1914 it did not expect trouble.
 However Liberal Prime Minister H.H.
 Asquith and especially Foreign Minister Edward Grey were committed to defending France, which was weaker than Germany.
 The Conservative Party was very hostile to Germany as a threat both to Britain and to France.
 The emerging Labour Party and other socialists denounced the war as a capitalist device to maximize profits.

 In 1907, the leading German expert in the Foreign Office, Eyre Crowe, wrote a memorandum for senior officials that warned vigorously against German intentions.
 Crowe argued that Berlin wanted "hegemony... in Europe, and eventually in the world".
 Crowe argued that Germany presented a threat to the balance of power as that of Napoleon.
 Germany would expand its power unless the 1904 Entente Cordiale with France was upgraded to a full military alliance.
 Crowe was taken seriously, especially because he was born in Germany.
+During a secret diplomatic mission in 1914, Baron Sir Tyrrell negotiated with diplomat Gottlieb von Jagow on a security trade agreement and military alliance with Germany.

-In Germany, left-wing parties, especially the SPD or Socialist Party, in the 1912 German election, won a third of the vote and the most seats for the first time.
+In Germany, left-wing parties, especially the Social Democratic Party (SPD), in the 1912 German election, won a third of the vote and the most seats for the first time.
 German historian Fritz Fischer famously argued that the Junkers, who dominated Germany, wanted an external war to distract the population and to whip up patriotic support for the government.
 Other scholars, like Niall Ferguson, think that German conservatives were ambivalent about war and that they worried that losing a war would have disastrous consequences and that even a successful war might alienate the population if it was long or difficult.